Routes of Least Surveillance

 At root, tactical media is about intervention - it is concerned with creating disruptions within existing systems of power and control.
 Less a methodology than an orientation, it is fundamentally pragmatic, utilizing any and all available technologies, aesthetics, and methods as dictated by the goals of a given action.
 Tactical media events are necessarily ephemeral - they exist only as long as they continue to be effective; once their utility has been exhausted, they vanish into thin air.
 While it may form a part of a long-term strategy, tactical media itself is concerned with temporary destabilization rather than permanent transformation.

 Extending these notions to spatial representation, then, we claim that "tactical cartography" refers to the creation, distribution, and use of spatial data to intervene in systems of control affecting spatial meaning and practice.
 Simply put, tactical cartographies aren't just about politics and power; they are political machines that work on power relations.

-The map has been widely exhibited as a poster over the years, including:
+The map has been translated into over a dozen languages and widely exhibited as a poster over the years, including:

 - Greater New York 2010, P.S.1, New York, 2010

 - Saint Étienne International Design Biennial, Saint Étienne, France, 2010